 However, the type of given reinforcement needs to be varied to maintain behavior.
 This task is not easy, since the teacher appears insincere if she is more focused on the way to behave.
-The uses of operant conditioning are not limited to humans, rather the behavior of animals such as dogs is also shaped by using reinforcements to encourage obedience.
+The uses are not limited to humans, rather the behavior of animals such as dogs is also shaped by using reinforcements to encourage obedience.

-Operant conditioning also helps in explaining why zoo animals display repetitive and stereotypical behaviors.
+The process also helps in explaining why zoo animals display repetitive and stereotypical behaviors.
 Animals such as dogs learn with help of rewards.
 When you reward animals for doing something, you are conditioning them to associate the action with something good or positive.
 Furthermore, if you punish your dog by hitting it, you are conditioning it to associate the action with something negative.

 Since Skinner based his observations mostly on animal experimentation, scientists criticized the theory for extrapolating animal studies.
 Why does it make predictions about human behavior?
 Psychologists believe this generalization to be flawed because animals and humans are different both cognitively and physically.

-Operant conditioning is very effective but still contains many flaws or issues.
+It is very effective but still contains many flaws or issues.
 It is hard to trace these issues outside your given vicinity.

 Operant conditioning is simple and cannot teach complex concepts.

 Assuming that only reinforcements are used for learning.
 It also overlooks behavior patterns that are specie specific and genetic predispositions.
-The theory of operant conditioning presented by Skinner has also been criticized for oversimplification of complex human behaviors.
+The theory presented by Skinner has also been criticized for oversimplification of complex human behaviors.
 Since it believes that reinforcement is used to learn behavior it generally neglects the cognitive process and individual differences that also influence human behavior.

 This is why critics have labeled the ideas of Skinner as deterministic.
-Operant conditioning only considers environmental factors to be responsible for the behavior of an individual and fails to consider the individual ability to take actions as per their own free will.
+Operant processing only considers environmental factors to be responsible for the behavior of an individual and fails to consider the individual ability to take actions as per their own free will.

 Although it helps in understanding various behavior changes, it fails to account for cognitive and inherited factors in learning and provides incomplete knowledge related to humans’ and animals’ learning processes.
 For example, it was identified by Kohler in 1924 that primates solve problems quickly rather than through error learning and trials.
 Furthermore, Bandura 1977 suggested that humans learn through observation instead of personal experience.